Auburn, Alabama: Arts and culture

+The Jay and Susie Gogue Performing Arts Center hosts musical theatre, dance, and concerts.
+The 80,000 square foot building can hold up to 1,200 guests in the main performance venue, and the outdoor amphitheater has a capacity of 4,000.

+The Telfair Peet Theatre performs a series of plays and musicals each year.

 Sports

 Auburn has no professional sports teams, but nonetheless has a vibrant sports culture due to the presence of Auburn University's NCAA Division I athletic squads.
 Auburn University football in particular is a major force in Auburn's culture and economy.
 When Auburn University has home football games in the fall, the city often sees over 100,000 visitors, and the yearly economic impact is measured at nearly $100 million.
-While other sports do not attract as many tourists to Auburn, the university's 17 varsity sports offer citizens a variety of other opportunities for viewing competition at virtually the highest level.
+While other sports do not attract as many tourists to Auburn, the university's 17 varsity sports offer citizens a variety of other opportunities for viewing competition.

 Home football games particularly change the face of Auburn for several weekends a year.
 Tens of thousands of fans flood the campus hours—sometimes days—before the game to tailgate, creating a festival-like atmosphere throughout the weekend.
 Football games in Auburn are played in 87,451 seat Jordan–Hare Stadium, which sits on the main campus, just a few blocks from downtown.

-Basketball is played at 9,600-seat Neville Arena, while baseball games are held at 4,096-seat Plainsman Park, which was named the top collegiate ballpark in the nation by Baseball America in 2003.
-One of Auburn's most competitive sports is the swimming program, which has won seven of the last nine NCAA national championships including the last five straight and 11 consecutive SEC men's championships.
+Basketball is played at 9,121-seat Neville Arena, while baseball games are held at 6,300-seat Plainsman Park.
+Another one of Auburn's most competitive sports is the swimming program, which has won seven of the last nine NCAA national championships including the last five straight and 11 consecutive SEC men's championships.
 Also, the women's program have won five NCAA national titles and four SEC championships.
 The teams compete at the James E. Martin Aquatics Center.
 More Olympic swimmers have come from Auburn's swimming program than any other university swimming program.

 The Auburn Metro Area is home to 146 holes of golf at six courses, and has played host to several professional and amateur golf tournaments.
 Auburn Links was rated as one of the top three new courses in the nation when it opened in 1996, and the Robert Trent Jones-designed Grand National course in the Auburn metro is often cited as one of the top public courses in the nation.
 Because of this, in 2005, the Auburn Metro Area was ranked number 1 in the United States for golf by Golf Digest.